 Current recommendations for treatment of tracheomalacia include the following:

 In one study, silicone stents were inserted into the trachea or left main-stem bronchus in 14 children (aged 2-69 months) for tracheomalacia or airway kinking (7 cases), vascular compression (5 cases), and surgically-corrected congenital tracheal stenoses (2 cases).
 The best results were obtained in tracheomalacia.
-Six cases out of 14 (43%) were considered successful, and 5 cases were considered failures, primarily because of stent migration.
+Six cases out of 14 (43%) were considered successful, and five cases were considered failures, primarily because of stent migration.

 Tracheomalacia of the milder primary variety is best treated by nonsurgical means.